jonathansong8/GaslightingGatekeepingGodsPt4/README.md

 # Jonathan Song, Daniel Liu, Nicholas Tarsis, Kevin Xiao
 # Description

-The API’s we will use are the Google Maps API, Air Quality API, Water Quality API, and to some extent, the Country API.
-We will use the Google Maps API to create tables of relevant data.
-Once the user clicks on a country, a window will pop up in the corner of their screen for that country that displays relevant information specific to that country, like Air Quality and Water Quality.
-In order to fully customize the window, we will use the Country API to show data like flags and population.
-As a stretch goal, we may also incorporate Chat GPT in some manner.
+The APIs we used are: Air Quality API, Country API, and the Weather API.
+Once the user clicks on a country from a dropdown, they will be redirected to different pages, depending on whether they are looking for country or air quality data (which are different dropdowns in different sections).
+On the countries page, data will be displayed like population, capital, currency, time zone, latitude/longitude, language, map link, and flag image.
+On the home page, there is a search bar where one can enter the city name to directly search up air quality values.
+On the air quality page, air quality values will be organized in a tabular format.
+Furthermore, one can enter latitude and longitude values within the search bar, seperated by only a space, which will be parsed and matched to that location (currently only in the US) to display the forecast for the day.
+Some Sample Values are: (35,-78) (45 -90) (42 -71)
+Site of US States Laitiude/Longitude Values: https://www.latlong.net/category/states-236-14.html

 # Relevant API Cards